 Oil and chemical spills

-The costs of immediate response and clean-up measures related to environmental damage and offences are, as a rule, charged to the party causing the damage.
-If the party causing the damage cannot be identified, the owner of the property or land area is responsible for the costs.
+The costs of immediate response actions and cleanup resulting from environmental damage or environmental crimes are primarily the responsibility of the party that caused the damage.
+If the party responsible cannot be identified, the costs fall to the owner of the property or land area.

-Oil or a bacterial film on the surface of water?
+Oil or a bacterial film on the surface of the water?

-An oil-like film on the surface of water is not always oil.
+A film that looks like oil on the water surface is not always oil.
 Iron and manganese are naturally released into water from soil and bedrock.
-When the water comes into contact with oxygen on the surface, these metals oxidise and, together with ferrous bacteria, form an oil-like film.
-This film created through bacterial activity breaks down into separate flaky pieces on the edges.
+When this water reaches the surface and comes into contact with oxygen, these metals oxidize and, together with bacteria that utilize iron compounds, form a film that resembles oil.
+This film created through bacterial activity breaks apart into flake‑like, loose patches along its edges.
 You can try to break the film, for example, by using a stick.
-A bacterial film also has no smell.
-Especially in shallow waters, such as ditches, bacterial activity can result in large rust-coloured areas.
+A bacterial film has no smell.
+Especially in shallow waters, such as ditches, bacterial activity can create large rust‑colored areas.
 However, this is not environmental damage, but merely a natural phenomenon.

-Oil, on the other hand, has a distinctive smell.
-An oil film is flexible and does not break down but forms a single mass.
-If no more oil is leaking into the environment and there is no acute need for response measures, you can report the oil spill to the City of Espoo’s Environmental Protection Unit.
-Messages are read during office hours, and it may take several days until your notification is processed.
-If the situation requires immediate clean-up measures, you must call the emergency number 112.
+Oil, on the other hand, has a characteristic odor, and it is often identifiable by smell when outdoors.
+An oil film is flexible and does not break into separate patches along the edges; instead, it closes back into a single continuous layer.
+If no additional oil is entering the water and there is no need for immediate oil‑spill response, you may report the matter to the City of Espoo’s Environmental Protection unit.
+Reports submitted to Environmental Protection are read during office hours, and processing may therefore take several days.
+If the situation appears to require rapid action with response equipment, you must make a report by calling the emergency number 112.

 Read more: